thycotic/privman-docs/ui/alert/alerts.md

 * Raise Test Alert: This task, when run, raises an alert.
 * Revoke Test Alert: This task, when run, clears an alert.

-The alert contains a correlation ID, which can be used to look for further details int he logs:
+The alert contains a correlation ID, which can be used to look for further details in the logs:

 ![log data](images/task3.png "Notification/alerts list with correlation ID details")